John189/Applying-ML-to-existing-algorithms/README.md

 The email part is not necessary, but as the ML model essentially acts as the "on" switch for my code everyday, I like to get an email.

-# In my Ninjatrader C# strategy, I add the following pieces of code
+# In my Ninjatrader strategy, I add the following pieces of code

 	  private string filePath = @"C:\Users\X\Documents\NQDataML\updated_df_model15m.csv";